shawnricecake/fast-car/Readme.md

 FastCar is the first framework that is specially designed for the acceleration of the auto-regressive video generation models.

-FastCar additionally takes the temporal redundancy into consideration compared to the previous efficient techniques for auto-regressive image generation.
+FastCar additionally takes the temporal redundancy into consideration compared to the previous efficient techniques which focus on spatial redundancy for auto-regressive image generation.

 FastCar accelerates the video generation by replaying the feedforward layers with the attentive cache of the previous frame.

+FastCar provides the complementary efficient technique for sparse attention based approaches.

 ## Quick Start